e-manlangit/Coles-Supermarket/README.md

 ## Sales Trends:

-On average, customers spend approximately $270 per store.
-Stores in Victoria, New South Wales and Queensland have generated the most foot traffic in the country and have generated over 20% of gross sales YTD.
+- Stores in Victoria, New South Wales and Queensland have generated the most foot traffic in the country and have generated over 20% of gross sales YTD.
 This could be attributed to the numbers of stores in the region.

-There are over 100 stores in Victoria, New South Wales, and Queensland.
+- Victoria, New South Wales, and Queensland has over 100 stores in the regions.
 All other regions have less than 100 stores, which could be a factor of the low sales.

-Example:
-### Sales Trends:

-- The company's sales peaked in December 2020 with 4,019 orders totaling X monthly revenue.
-This corresponds with the boom in economy-side spending due to pandemic-induced changing consumer behavior.

-- Despite the downward trend, full-year 2022 remained above the pre-COVID 2019 baseline in all three key performance indicators.
-This is primarily due to the stronger 1Q22, which recorded revenue and order count well above the same period in 2020, up 37% and 23% respectively.

-- Average order value saw a one-month year-over-year increase in September 2022, this can be attributed to an increased share of high-cost laptop orders

 (INSERT CHART)

 ### Recommendations: